Hellothereyoko/Java-Showcase/README.md

 <div>

 **The tester programs are not written by me but by my professor and her TA.
 If I end up modifying the tester; I'll have it notated in the specific project files.
-Labs 7 and on utilize JavaDoc style documentation as per my instructor.
+Labs 6-8 utilize JavaDoc style documentation as per my instructor.
 I'll do my best to add my interpretation of the specifications.**

 </div>